 Late afternoon time in Spain can be pretty dead.
 The locals sure as hell aren’t up to too much.
 This is the resting part of the day especially during the dog days of summer heat.
 I oblige you to take notice.

 With evening on the horizon, the city awakens and the possibilities of what to do are endless.
 Take a Salsa or Flamenco class.
 Attend a Spanish concert.
 Catch a show at the teatro.
 There are at least 20 theaters in Madrid!

 Having a drink or two before calling it a night is also a fine option too.

 Day 3 in Madrid: Flea Markets, Cathedrals, and Whatever You Like

-After two full on days in the city, you’re doing great.
+After after two days in Madrid, you’re doing great.
 For day three I recommend a slow breakfast somewhere you haven’t been before.
 Then get ready for plenty of visual stimulation at the El Rastro Flea Market.
 Stalls upon stalls of everything from unique t-shirts to handbags and trinkets of every shade.
 Note that the Flea Market is only happening on Sunday mornings.